Pages

 Preheat the oven to 450 & and place a stone on the bottom rack

-When the dough is ready slide the parchment sheet with the loaf in the oven on top of the stone, or place the sheet pan on the middle rack, throw 3 ice cubes in to oven close quickly & bake for 15 minutes
+When the dough is ready slide the parchment sheet with the loaf in the oven on top of the stone, or place the sheet pan on the middle rack, throw 3 ice cubes in to oven close quickly & bake for 10 minutes.
+You can also egg wash the top if you want it browner.

 No comments: